tajul-tuc/NLP-TextClassificationTask/README.md

-### This is a simple nlp model targeting Disaster Tweets dataset but you can use this model for any text classification task.
+### Here you will find two NLP model (One with DA methods and another one without DA methods) targeting the Disaster Tweets dataset (A Text Classification Problem)

 <br/>

-# How can you run NLP model without DA (NLP Model Without DA)
+# How can you run these NLP models

 You can run a NLP model with or without DA by following Just two steps:

 ### Step 01 :
+Download the dataset(TweetDataset) along with the pythong script (NLP Model) you want to run and then install some python libraries if they are not already installed in your machine.

 ```
 Install Pandas (if you don't have it already):
 Install matplotlib (if you don't have it already):